sarahkaspar/Multiple-Testing-tutorial-project/episodes/Types-of-errors.Rmd

 In the following chapters, we'll see different methods that all aim to control for false positives in different settings.

-The main distinction between them lies in the *error rate* that they control for.
-We'll get to know three of them:
+The main distinction between these methods lies in the *error rate* that they control for.
+We'll get to know three error rates:

-- The comparison-wise error rate, where you use the p-value as you obtain it from each individual test (no correction).
+- The comparison-wise error rate, where we use the p-value as we obtain it from each individual test (no correction).
 - The family-wise error rate, where we like to avoid *any* false positives.
 - The false-discovery rate, where we like to control the *fraction* of false positives within our hits.

-In terms of settings, we'll see screening scenarios and multiple comparisons, and in both settings, different methods exist to control for the different error rates.
+We'll see screening scenarios and multiple comparisons, and in both settings, different methods exist to control for the different error rates.

-The plethora of methods can often be overwhelming, therefore it's good to keep in mind that most of the time in practice, the workflow can be broken down into three simple steps:
+The plethora of methods can often be overwhelming.
+Therefore it's good to keep in mind that in practice, most of the time the workflow can be broken down into three simple steps:

 1. Clearly define your **research question**, and describe the testing scenario.
 2. Based on your research question, choose an appropriate **error rate** that you need to control for.